damonsk/obsidian-wardley-maps/README.md

-# Obsidian Wardley Maps Plugin
+# Wardley Maps Plugin

-This is plugin for Obsidian (https://obsidian.md) that enables displaying and editing of Wardley Maps in the [OnlineWardleyMaps](https://onlinewardleymaps.com) format.
+This is plugin enables displaying and editing of Wardley Maps in the [OnlineWardleyMaps](https://onlinewardleymaps.com) format.

 ## Usage